 The work that we do for our clients at Richard Nelson has been recognised in the most recent Legal 500 listings:

 The ‘dedicated and empathetic’ Jonathan Wright has significant experience handling HMRC tax investigations and regulatory work.

 Get in touch

-If you would like to speak to our tax evasion and avoidance lawyers, please contact us today for a confidential discussion about your situation:
+If you would like to speak to our tax evasion and avoidance lawyers, you can contact our team to request a no-obligation discussion by:

 - Email us at firstname.lastname@example.org.

 If you are considering instructing an accountant or a solicitor, you should be aware that information you provide to your solicitor enjoys a protected status called legal professional privilege.

 Your accountant cannot provide this protection, although it is possible for them to gain it if they are instructed by a solicitor.
 If there is to be an assessment of the tax due and a report prepared about your tax affairs, we can instruct an accountant on your behalf.